William Morris Hunt: Life and career

 Before his lauded return to America in 1855, Hunt was married in Paris to Louise Dumaresq Perkins, daughter of Thomas Handasyd Perkins Jr. (son of Thomas Handasyd Perkins), a Boston merchant, philanthropist and patron of the arts.
 Hunt was married to Perkins again upon his return to Boston in 1855, perhaps for legal reasons.
 Hunt was married for the second time in the influential King's Chapel in Boston by academic and clergyman Ephraim Peabody, shortly before Peabody's death in 1856.

 On his return, Hunt painted some of his most handsome canvases, all reminiscent of his life in France and of Millet's influence.
 Such works include The Belated Kid, Girl at the Fountain, Hurdy-Gurdy Boy, and others - but the public called for portraits, and it became the fashion to sit for Hunt; among his best paintings of this genre are those of William M. Evarts, Mrs. Charles Francis Adams, the Rev. James Freeman Clarke, Senator Charles Sumner, William H. Gardner, Chief Justice Shaw and Judge Horace Gray.

+Morris sat for a full-length portrait by the artist Emanuel Leutze in Düsseldorf in 1864.
+Formerly part of the collection of Col. Leavitt Hunt at Elmshome in Vermont, the portrait is now in the collection of the Museum of Fine Arts, Boston.

 Many of Hunt's paintings and sketches, together with five large Millets and other art treasures collected by him in Europe, were destroyed in the Great Boston Fire of 1872.
 Hunt owned many canvases by Millet, including Millet's The Sower, for which Millet somewhat unwillingly accepted a payment of $60 from Hunt.

 Among his later works, American landscapes predominated.
 In the summer of 1878, the year before his death, Hunt painted a series of sweeping views of Niagara Falls.
 His later works also include the "Bathers: Twice Painted" and "The Allegories" for the Assembly Chamber of the State Capitol at Albany, New York, now lost due to disintegration of the stone panels on which they were painted (some scholars trace Hunt's deepening depression that led to his suicide to his despair over the loss of the Albany murals).
 His book, Talks about Art (London, 1878), was especially well received.

 Nor did Hunt confine himself to oil painting.
 He was prolific, working as a lithographer and sculptor as well.
 From 1850 to 1877, the Vermont native was Boston's leading portrait and landscape painter; there was a backlog of Brahmins clamoring to be painted by him.
 Hunt is widely credited for having influenced the styles of Winslow Homer, Childe Hassam and John Joseph Enneking.
 Hunt's signature lively brushwork, partly derived from study of contemporary European painting, marked a new phase in 'oil sketching' that was carried on by Homer and others.
 Other friends and associates included artist Frank Hill Smith.